Asymptotic Analysis of Sample-averaged Q-learning

 Building on this foundation, a promising area of research in interval estimation has been the application of the functional central limit theorem (FCLT) to Q-learning and other RL methods.
 The FCLT provides a theoretical basis for the normality of certain functionals of random processes, offering a novel perspective on the statistical properties of Q-learning and similar algorithms \cite{Billingsley1999}, \cite{VanderVaart1998}.
 Applying FCLT results to Q-learning can enhance our understanding of its convergence behavior and uncertainty quantification.

-Although there has been work on confidence interval estimation for Q-learning and other algorithms using the last iterate or final learned values \cite{Borkar2009}, \cite{Gadat2018}, \cite{borkar2024odemethodasymptoticstatistics}, the sample-averaged version of Q-learning has not been thoroughly explored.
+Although there has been work on confidence interval estimation for Q-learning and other algorithms using the last iterate or final learned values \cite{Borkar2009}, \cite{Gadat2018}, \cite{borkar2024odemethodasymptoticstatistics}, asymptotic analysis for a general sample-averaged version of Q-learning has not been thoroughly explored.
 In many stochastic environments, sample-averaged RL algorithms can be quite beneficial.
 For instance, in financial trading, averaging rewards and state transitions can lead to more accurate predictions of market movements, thereby improving trading strategies.
 In robotics, where environments are often stochastic, averaging the rewards and transitions can result in more robust policy learning.
 Similarly, in game playing, this sample-averaging approach can facilitate a clearer evaluation of different strategies, ultimately leading to faster convergence to optimal policies.

-Inspired by previous works \cite{yu1994}, \cite{liu2023statisticalinferencestochasticgradient}, this paper leverages the FCLT to improve statistical inference in reinforcement learning, focusing on a sample-averaged Q-learning algorithm.
+Inspired by previous works \cite{yu1994}, \cite{liu2023statisticalinferencestochasticgradient}, this paper establishes a general asymptotic result to improve statistical inference in reinforcement learning, focusing on a generalized sample-averaged Q-learning algorithm.
 We utilize the random-scaling method, introduced by Lee et al. \cite{lee2022fast}, to effectively handle complex asymptotic covariance matrices.
 This method constructs a covariance-like matrix from the trajectory of partial sums of iterates, facilitating robust statistical inference.
 It is particularly efficient for large datasets and resilient to variations in tuning parameters.
 Our contributions can be summarized as follows: